Mohsem35/DevOps/Linux/Linux Networking.md

 2. **`Target`** component: Targets are the final destination for a packet within a chain.
 They can be built-in targets, such as **`ACCEPT`**, **`DROP`**, or **`REJECT`**

-## Create a multi-container host networking using VxLAN overlay networks
+## Create a multi-container host networking using VXLAN overlay networks

 Let's start...